-- Install cable chains only on the front wheels. - Use only cable chains on 18 inch wheels with P245/60R18 tires. - Do not use tire chains, cables or optional traction devices on 20 inch wheels and tires. - Drive cautiously.
-If you hear the cable chains rub or bang against your vehicle, stop and re-tighten the cable chains.
-If this does not work, remove the cable chains to prevent damage to your vehicle. - If possible, avoid fully loading your vehicle. - Remove the tire cable chains when they are no longer needed.
-Do not use tire cable chains on dry roads. - The suspension insulation and bumpers will help prevent vehicle damage.
-Do not remove these components from your vehicle when using snow tires and cable chains.
+- Do not use tire chains, cables, or optional traction devices with optional P225/55R18 tires. - Install cable chains securely, verifying that the cables do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
+If you hear the cables rub or bang against your vehicle, stop and re-tighten the cables.
+If this does not work, remove the cables to prevent damage to your vehicle. - If possible, avoid fully loading your vehicle. - Remove the tire cables when they are no longer needed.
+Do not use tire cables on dry roads. - The suspension insulation and bumpers will help prevent vehicle damage.
+Do not remove these components from your vehicle when using snow tires and chains. - Do not exceed 30 mph (48 km/h) with tire cables on your vehicle.